VBA Error 1004 – Application-Defined or Object-Defined Error

 VBA Error 1004 – Object does not exist

-If we are referring to an object in our code such as a Range Name that has not been defined, then this error can occur as the VBA code will be unable to find the name.
+If you are referring to an object in your code such as a Range Name that has not been defined, then this error can occur as the VBA code will be unable to find the name.

 Sub CopyRange()